-There are many women's organizations in Canada involved in public-service activities or activities of particular interest to women.
+There are many women's organizations in Canada involved in public-service activities of particular interest to women.
 In addition to these volunteer organizations, there are several created by the federal and provincial governments.

-In 1954 the Federal Government set up the Women's Bureau, a division of the Department of Labour, and assigned it the tasks of studying the status of women in the Canadian labour force, preparing reports on this subject, making known the conditions encountered by working women, informing the public about legislation passed to combat discrimination against women, and promoting the acceptance of women in all sectors and at all levels of the labour force.
+In 1954 the federal government set up the Women's Bureau, a division of the Department of Labour, and assigned it the tasks of studying the status of women in the Canadian labour force, preparing reports on this subject, making known the conditions encountered by working women, informing the public about legislation passed to combat discrimination against women, and promoting the acceptance of women in all sectors and at all levels of the labour force.
 Three provinces and one territory have established similar bureaus.

 The creation in 1967 of a Royal Commission to inquire into the status of Canadian women marked a major step in bringing to light the condition of women in Canada.
-In 1970, the Commission published a report containing 167 recommendations, some aimed at the Federal Government and others aimed at provincial and municipal authorities.
-To date only 24 recommendations within federal jurisdiction have not been acted upon.
+In 1970, the Commission published a report containing 167 recommendations, some aimed at the federal government and others aimed at provincial and municipal authorities.
+To date only 23 recommendations within federal jurisdiction have not been acted upon.

 In 1973, the Canadian Advisory

 Council on the Status of Women was

-created to bring before government
+created to bring before government and

-and the public matters of interest and

-concern to women.
-A minister was
+the public matters of interest and concern to women.
+A minister was given

-given the responsibility for the Status
+the responsibility for the status of

-of Women in the Federal Government
+women in the federal government and

-and in several provincial governments
+in several provincial governments which

-which also have advisory councils.
-The

-Province of Quebec now has a Ministry
+also have advisory councils.
+The province of Quebec now has a Ministry on

-on the Status of Women, with
+the Status of Women.

-Madame Lise Payette as its first

-minister.